puppeteer/puppeteer/docs/api/puppeteer.touchscreen.touchstart.md

 Promise&lt;[Touch](./puppeteer.touch_2.md)&gt;

-The touch that was started.
+The Touch that was started.